steve-lebleu/kbox/README.md

 * **afterTransition**: function(e), function, callback fired after display of image
 * **afterClosing**: function(e), function, callback fired after display of image

+## Dependencies

+The kbox script use [velocity.js](http://velocityjs.org/) to display progressive animations.
+If you already uses velocity.js in your project, you can use the kbox.min.js file, which no contains velocity.js.
+If you don't, you can use kbox.pack.min.js.
+Enjoy !